xmihol00/hades_CPU/compiler/README.md

 * line comments.

 ## Usage
+First, make sure you have installed all required Python packages from the `requirements.txt` file and then use the following command:
 ```
 python3 compiler.py [-h] [-a ASSEMBLY [ASSEMBLY ...]] [-s] [-i INTERMEDIATE] [-o OUTPUT] [-c] [-nl] [-nb] [-g GLOBAL_VARIABLES] [-d] file_names [file_names ...]